btoll/serial-number-generator/README.md

 Note that if you get any warnings about vulnerabilities, you can choose to fix them or not.
 Either way the app will run.

+### Creating the Download Folder

+From the top-level of the project directory, create an `experiments` directory.
+This is where the runtime will place created experiments that are then available for download.

 ### SQL Server Database

 You'll find the database schema in `db/schema`.
 Assuming that SQL Server is already installed and running on the machine, you can import by issuing the following command in the same directory: